Professional Development Core

 Dr. Stephen Wonderlich is Vice President for Research at Sanford Health and Chester Fritz Distinguished Professor of Psychiatry and Behavioral Science at the University of North Dakota School Of Medicine.
 He will serve as Director of the Professional Development Core.
 He has been affiliated with Sanford for ten years and assumed the role of Vice President for Research in 2018.
 He has been a member of the UND School of Medicine Department of Psychiatry and Behavioral Science faculty since 1987 when he came to UND.
 Over the last 35 years, Dr. Wonderlich has held many administrative, clinical, teaching, and research positions at both the University of North Dakota and Sanford Health/Research.

-Don Sens, PhD - Core Co-Lead
+Paul Carson, MD - Core Co-Lead